 - improve the quality of apprenticeships

-- expand the teaching of substantial vocational qualifications and the teaching of English and mathematics
+- expand the teaching of useful vocational qualifications and the teaching of English and mathematics

 - extend the provision of work experience